zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 | Pilot → Core | Intention modulates α-gradient vectors |
 | Core → Pilot | High-α field stabilizes pilot's coherence |

-A pilot who enters the interface in a marginal coherence state may be **elevated** by the core's field—if they are close enough to threshold.
+A pilot who enters the interface in a marginal coherence state may be **elevated** by the core's field, if they are close enough to threshold.
 But a pilot too far below threshold experiences the opposite: the dissonance **amplifies** their internal chaos.

 ---